-University The of Sydney School of Business intentionally designed, developed embedded self-care and wellbeing into The Future of Business, a core unit in the undergraduate course. learning experience has been designed with learner choice in mind, giving learners control over the sequence in which they examine course topics.
+University The of Sydney School of Business intentionally designed, developed self-care embedded and wellbeing into The Future of Business, a core unit in the undergraduate course.
+The learning experience has been designed with learner choice in mind, giving learners control over the sequence in which they examine course topics.
 Learners also explore their sense of purpose and personal journey and values and design thinking as part of the course.